smartdevicelink/sdl_evolution/proposals/0345-android-12-issues.md

 The `PendingIntent` in the `SdlRouterService` can be given to the `SdlBroadcastReceiver`.
 At this point the `SdlReceiver` will be able to send the `PendingIntent` with and updated Intent where the developer specifies their unique `SdlService` class.
 By calling `PendingIntent.send()` we are starting a new foreground service of the unique `SdlService` class from the context of the `SdlRouterService`.
 Since the `SdlRouterService` is running in the foreground we are no longer trying to start a foreground service from the background.

-As an external app’s `SdlRouterService` would be starting the developers `SdlService`, the Developer will be required to export their `SdlService` in the manifest so it is accessible to be started by the `SdlRouterService`.
+As an external app’s `SdlRouterService` would be starting the developer's `SdlService`, the developer will be required to export their `SdlService` in the manifest so it is accessible to be started by the `SdlRouterService`.
 This information will be highlighted in the developer guides for the Integration Basics page as well as the appropriate migration guide.

 #### Library Changes
 ##### SdlRouterService.java